Your Guide to Top-Down vs. Bottom-Up Marketing Strategies

 Large organizations with many resources often use a top-down strategy.
 It can be challenging to implement a top-down approach if you don’t clearly understand your target market or what they want.
 A top-down strategy takes a traditional approach to marketing, with the audience playing a passive role in marketing.
 Great examples are TV ads or radio commercials.

-With this approach, you must define your milestones from the top down, meaning the company’s C-level executives or management staff create goals.
+With this approach, you must define your milestones from the top down, meaning the company’s C-level executives or management staff create the goals.
 This strategy may be flexible and include other positions in decision-making, such as senior management and product managers.
 These decision-makers all interact to develop a design strategy and set goals for the rest of the organization.
 Organizations must consider their growth trajectory, seasonality, and other factors like product launches or major industry events.

 A bottom-up marketing strategy is one in which the company seeks out customers and develops products or services to meet their needs.
 This type of strategy is often used by small businesses or startups that don’t have the brand recognition of a larger company.